SFTtech/openage/doc/reverse_engineering/accuracy.md

 ...21 Tiles..o....................X...
 81.77 % accuracy
 ......................................
 ```
 If the target is standing 2 or less tiles away, arrows always seem to hit.
-For targets at range 3 or more, the archer's accuray detriorates.
+For targets at range 3 or more, the archer's accuracy deteriorates.
 The deterioration slows down with every tile between archer and target and seems to approach a *minimum accuracy* (in this case: 80 %).

 ### Inaccuracy